It's impossible to deny that the rise of Kindle self-publishing has changed the world of books forever.

 Which countries have a Kindle store?

-At this time, 15 Amazon stores are serving the globe.
+As of 2023, 18 Amazon stores are serving the globe.
 Readers with a Kindle device can change their Kindle store location without the need to create a new Amazon account.
 This allows them to access books available in other parts of the world.

 Amazon has dedicated stores in: